 Course Coordinator: Dr. Dana Zimmel.
 Students will investigate one business related topic to test a hypothesis or answer a specific question.
 The topic and mentor must be chosen by April 15, 2015 and submitted for approval to the course coordinator.
 The students will collect data and prepare a manuscript in the style of an appropriate medical or business journal and present the results in an oral or poster presentation on August 7, 2015.

 VEM 5030, Entrepreneurship for Veterinarians, 2 credits, Fall

 Course Coordinator: Dr. Dana Zimmel.
 The goal of the course is to teach veterinary students the critical aspects of finance, operations, marketing and human resource management to prepare them for successful practice ownership.
 You will take this course during the fall of your senior year.

 VEM 5032, Veterinary Business and Professional Development, 1 credit, Spring

 Course Coordinator: Dr. Dana Zimmel.
 The goals of this course are to explore how personal financial obligations relate to career path planning and preparation, identify communication skills for managing clients successfully and review the components of veterinary business finance.
 You will take this course during the spring of your junior year.

 VEM 5035, Veterinary Business Management, 1 credit, Fall

-TOTAL = 10 credits View Sample Timeline
+TOTAL = 10 credits View Sample Timeline / Checklist

 Admission and retention in the certificate program requires good academic standing as defined by the College of Veterinary Medicine Academic Advancement Committee.
 Courses employ a variety of assessments to evaluate academic progress.
 Requirements include passing courses, externship and clerkship with an “S” satisfactory mark or by receiving a grade of 80 or better by attending lectures and completing assigned papers and projects.